worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter ELEVEN: THE COST

-### 1986-1989
+**1986-1989**

-Sarah's apartment was condemned in 1987\.
+Liv's apartment was condemned in 1987\.
 Not officially, but practically.
 The landlord served her with a notice: excessive equipment, fire hazard, violations of lease terms.
 She had thirty days to remove the radio installation or face eviction.

 She didn't fight it.
 She was tired.
 She found a new place in Glendale—more expensive, farther from JPL, but with a garage where she could set up equipment without bothering neighbors.
 She moved Martin's archive, her own notebooks, years of accumulated data.